-Most UK airlines have a Tool Control and Accountability policy in place, as outlined by The Civil Aviation Authority, under policy 145-2 Equipment, Tools and Materials – OTAR Part 145.109 and in the U.S under The Federal Aviation Administrator.
-AC No: 150/5380-5B The policies are very similar, but in the U.K the CAA specifies the following:
+Most UK airlines have a Tool Control & Accountability policy in place, as outlined by The Civil Aviation Authority.
+This comes under policy 145-2 Equipment, Tools and Materials – OTAR Part 145.109.
+And in the U.S under The Federal Aviation Administrator.
+AC No: 150/5380-5B.
+The policies are understandably very similar, but in the U.K the CAA specifies the following:

-“(a) All tools and equipment that are required to be controlled in terms of servicing or calibration by virtue of being necessary to measure specified dimensions and torque figures etc, should be clearly identified and listed in a control register including any personal tools and equipment that the organisation agrees can be used.
+“(a) All tools and equipment that are required to be controlled in terms of servicing or calibration under being necessary to measure specified dimensions and torque figures etc should be identified and listed in a control register.
+Including any personal tools and equipment that the organization agrees can be used.

-(b) The control of such tools and equipment requires that the organisation has a procedure to inspect/service and, where appropriate, calibrate such items on a regular basis and indicate to users that the item is within any inspection or service or calibration time-limit.
+(b) The control of such tools and equipment requires that the organization has a procedure to inspect/service.
+And, where appropriate, calibrate such items regularly and indicate to users that the item is within any inspection or service or calibration time-limit.

-(c) A clear system of labelling all tooling, equipment and test equipment is therefore necessary giving information on when the next inspection or service or calibration is due and if the item is unserviceable for any other reason where it may not be obvious.
+(c) A clear system of labeling all tooling, equipment, and test equipment is, therefore, necessary to give information on when the next inspection or service or calibration is due and if the item is unserviceable for any other reason where it may not be obvious.
 A register should be maintained for all precision tooling and equipment together with a record of calibrations and standards used.

-(d) Inspection, service or calibration on a regular basis should be in accordance with the equipment manufacturers’ instructions except where the organisation can show by historical calibration and/or servicing results that a different time period is appropriate in a particular case.”
+(d) Inspection, service, or calibration regularly should be following the equipment manufacturers’ instructions except where the organization can show by historical calibration and/or service results that a different period is appropriate in a particular case.”

-Key to this is the fact that organisations such as airlines, need to be able to inspect and monitor the tools and equipment that are being used to service their planes.
-If a toolbox contains a random jumble of spanners, screwdrivers and other tools, how can an airline possibly tell if one is missing?
+At the core of this is the fact that organisations such as airlines, need to be able to inspect and monitor the tools and equipment that are being used to service their planes.
+If a toolbox contains a random jumble of spanners, screwdrivers, and other tools, how can anyone possibly tell if anything is missing?

 Tool control is essential to ensure that all aviation tools can be accounted for at the end of the day.
-This can only be achieved if each tool as a place where it can be stored – therefore allowing for quick identification if a tool is lost or misplaced.
+This can only be achieved if each tool has a place where it should always be stored when not in use.
+Therefore allowing for that crucial, quick identification if a tool is lost or misplaced.

-Issues with tool quality control cost the aviation industry over £500 million every year, and foam inlays such as Shadow Foam are the preferred choice of most aviation maintenance companies.
+Issues with tool quality control cost the aviation industry over £500 million every year.
+Foam inlays such as Shadow Foam are the preferred choice of most aviation maintenance companies.

-The CAA regulation states that tools should be clearly identified and listed and labelled and available for inspection on a regular basis.
+The CAA regulation states that tools should be identified and listed and labeled and available for inspection regularly.
 Shadow Foam provides a simple solution to make this a simple process.